madaan-nikhil/LeapFrog/Blood&Tears_in_WebQA_recovery.md

 ## Quick Update

 * 03/19 02:33 AM, faild at ```run_webqa.py``` line 577.
 Missing confusing img.pkl files.
+* 03/27 05:45 PM, the author instructed to use WebQA_x101.
+Having no idea how it is managed.

 ## What is missing